 Personalized Service for Each Client & Each Case

 From the facts of the events that took place, to the types of charges being brought against the defendant, every sexting case is unique.
-Our Michigan criminal sexual conduct attorneys at the Law Offices of Shannon M. Smith, P.C. offer personalized service that will be customized to your specific situation.
+Our Michigan criminal sexual conduct attorneys at the Smith Blythe, PC, P.C. offer personalized service that will be customized to your specific situation.
 Our goal is to help you understand your legal options, choose the best possible route, and fight for the outcome you need.
 It is also our desire to help you stay off the sex offender registry.